ruiguo-bio/replong/README.md

 ## Result:
 The result fasta file will be place in the current folder, and the temporary files will be deleted.

+If the repeat number of each repeat is needed, please blast the repeat read to the input long read.
+The number of blast matches for each read is the coverage of that read.
+That coverage divides the average coverage of long read input can give the copy number of each repeat read.